irregularchat/Counter_Malign_Information_Training/README.md

 This assumes you have the following installed:
 - LibreOffice
 - pandoc
-- MacTex which installs xelatex may also be needed for some conversions
+- Lualatex which installs lualatex may also be needed for some conversions
-  - You'll need to add the path to the xelatex executable to your PATH environment variable.
+  - You'll need to add the path to the lualatex executable to your PATH environment variable.

 ```BASH
 brew install --cask LibreOffice